Education & Outreach

 HOW TO set & collect a BEMP pitfall trap video link: http://vimeo.com/29112111

-Click on a link below for accessory BEMP activities (listed alphabetically):
+Click on a link below for accessory BEMP activities:

-Those who help create the stewards of our landscapes.
+Those who help create the stewards of tomorrow.

-1. Bosque Education Guide - in English and Spanish (http://nmnaturalhistory.org/BEG/index.html)
+1. Bosque Education Guide (BEG) in English & Spanish: www.nmnaturalhistory.org/bosque-education-guide.html

 2. Local Bus Companies